 Infinity scarves continue to be very ‘on trend’ and this one uses a simple 2 row repeat to create a large, crochet-effect openwork fabric.
-Edie is great for last minute gift knitting as it’s very quick to knit (in fact you could cast on now and have it finished this evening) and the version shown is knitted in the Mulberry shade of Jeanett...
+Edie is great for last minute gift knitting as it’s very quick to knit (in fact you could cast on now and have it finished this evening).
+Wear it long or wrapped double around the neck for when you need...

 This isn’t really deep enough to be a snood so I’m calling it a collar but either way it’s a great way to add a splash of colour to an outfit.
 Worked in the round on a circular needle the lozenge name is taken from the shape of the mock cable motif, lace and bobble pattern.

 The gently curving side edges on this scarf are created by a combination of yarn overs and double central decreases which create the lace motifs.
 Knitted in a worsted spun 100% cashmere yarn the scarf is worked in two pieces so that the pattern travels from the ends towards the centre and then grafted using Kitchener stitch.
 A lightweight but lu...

 Knitting: Messenger Bag